 - ⮕ Instant access to specialized streaming-optimized servers

 - ⮕ Full support for all operating systems (Android, iOS, Windows, macOS, and Linux)

 - ⮕ Complete support for up to 7 simultaneous devices

 Unless you’re very concerned with staying completely anonymous online, you likely don’t need to use both Tor and a VPN.
 CyberGhost VPN offers you everything you need to keep your connection private and secure.
 You also get the added benefit of having your device’s entire network connection encrypted and rerouted instead of just your browsing session.
 CyberGhost VPN supports all major operating systems including Android, iOS, Windows, macOS, and Linux.

 Tor-over-VPN is the recommended way to use Tor with a VPN.
 You connect to the VPN first and then use the Tor browser.
-That approach provides additional anonymity since your connection is encrypted before and after your exit the Tor nodes.
+That approach provides additional privacy since your connection is encrypted before and after your exit the Tor nodes.
 The VPN-over-Tor approach is considered less secure.
-CyberGhost VPN works well with the Tor Browser and offers additional security benefits like a kill switch and ultra-secure NoSpy servers.
+CyberGhost VPN works well with the Tor Browser and offers additional security benefits like a Kill Switch and ultra-secure NoSpy servers.

 Tor isn’t illegal to use, but many ISPs frown on its use and may send you a warning.
 Authorities may also start taking a closer look at your online activity because Tor is often used for illicit activities.
 Some websites also block access from connections that go through Tor.

 If you’re concerned, try CyberGhost VPN instead.
 You still get online privacy and security (for your whole device and not just your browser) and you’ll be much less conspicuous.
 CyberGhost VPN has a robust No Logs policy so your personal information stays yours alone.